astutespruce/sarp-connectivity/analysis/README.md

 # Southeast Aquatic Barrier Inventory Data Processing

-This project involves several data processing steps to work from raw aquatic network and barrier data to outputs of the network and connectivity analyses:
+This project involves several data processing steps to work from raw aquatic network and barrier data to outputs of the network and connectivity analyses.

+IMPORTANT:
+All data processing is performed using the SARP standard coordinate reference system (CRS), which is based on CONUS Albers Equal Area Projection.
+The CRS definition is in `analysis/constants.py::CRS`.

+NOTE:
+There are many constants used throughout the tool.
+These include things like the minimum waterbody size to extract, maximum length of pipelines to keep, etc.
+Most are contained in `analysis/constants.py` so that they can be used from various scripts.

 ## Data preparation: